ythuang0522/ExamGrader/README.md

 # ExamGrader

-ExamGrader is a Python application that uses generative AI to automatically extract handwritten questions and answers from PDF files and grade student answers against reference answers and question-associated rubrics using generative AI.
+ExamGrader is a Python application that uses generative AI to automatically extract handwritten [questions](Data/Homework1_2025.pdf) and [answers](Data/411000001_範例.pdf) from PDF files and generate a [rubric-grading report](Data/411000001_範例_results.txt) against reference answers.

 ## Features